Routing

 Forwarding plane[edit]

 Both in Internet Protocol version 4 and Internet Protocol version 6, the most basic principle of routing is "longest prefix match."
 Every Internet Protocol address has a certain number of bits, from the left, which form its prefix or locator, describing the target network or group of networks in which it resides.
 Unless other factors override, routing forwards a packet towards its best knowledge of the most precise specification of that destination.
 That knowledge is in a forwarding information base, created by the router's control plane.
-If, for example, there are two routing information base entries, one matching the first 8 bits of the address and the second matching the first 16 bits, the second entry will prescribe the next hop for the routing operation.
+If, for example, there are two routing table entries, one matching the first 8 bits of the address and the second matching the first 16 bits, the second entry will prescribe the next hop for the routing operation.

 Control plane[edit]